yashLadha/postorius/src/postorius/doc/setup.rst

 in line 48 to the correct location.

 .. note::
-    Detailed information on how to use different databse engines can be found in the `Django documentation`_.
+    Detailed information on how to use different database engines can be found in the `Django documentation`_.

 .. _Django documentation: https://docs.djangoproject.com/en/1.4/ref/settings/#databases